jackjliew/ai-openscale/getting-started.md

 Instead of completing the following tutorial to explore {{site.data.keyword.aios_short}}, technical users can install a Python module that automates the provisioning and configuration of prerequisite services.
 This module requires that Python 3 is installed, which includes the pip package management system.
 For instructions, see, [Installing a Python module to set up {{site.data.keyword.aios_short}}](/docs/services/ai-openscale/alt-setup.html).

+Additional tutorial links may be found in the [Additional resources](/docs/services/ai-openscale/addl-rsc.html) topic.

 ## Tutorial objectives
 {: #gs-obj}